- 0.1 MCB (Miniature Circuit Breaker) is old.

-- RCCB or RCD is the new name that specifies current operated (hence the new name to distinguish from voltage operated).
+- RCCB or RCD is the new name that specifies current operated (hence the new name to distinguish from voltage-operated).

-- The new RCCB is best because it will detect any earth fault.
+- The new RCCB is best because it will detect any earth’s fault.
 The voltage type only detects earth faults that flow back through the main earth wire so this is why they stopped being used.

-- The easy way to tell an old voltage operated trip is to look for the main earth wire connected through it.
+- The easy way to tell an old voltage-operated trip is to look for the main earth wire connected through it.

 - RCCB will only have the line and neutral connections.

 - ELCB is working based on Earth leakage current.
-But RCCB is not having sensing or connectivity of Earth, because fundamentally Phase current is equal to the neutral current in single phase.
-That’s why RCCB can trip when the both currents are deferent and it withstand up to both the currents are same.
+But RCCB is not having sensing or connectivity of Earth, because fundamentally Phase current is equal to the neutral current in a single phase.
+That’s why RCCB can trip when both currents are deferent and it withstands up to both the currents are same.
 Both the neutral and phase currents are different that means current is flowing through the Earth.

-- This means that an RCD will continue to give shock protection in equipment that has a faulty earth.
+- This means that an RCD will continue to give shock protection in equipment that has faulty earth.
 It is these properties that have made the RCD more popular than its rivals.
 For example, earth-leakage circuit breakers (ELCBs) were widely used about ten years ago.
-These devices measured the voltage on the earth conductor; if this voltage was not zero this indicated a current leakage to earth.
+These devices measured the voltage on the earth’s conductor; if this voltage was not zero this indicated a current leakage to earth.
 The problem is that ELCBs need a sound earth connection, as does the equipment it protects.
 As a result, the use of ELCBs is no longer recommended.

-- The first characteristic is the overload which is intended to prevent the accidental overloading of the cable in a no fault situation.
+- The first characteristic is the overload which is intended to prevent the accidental overloading of the cable in a no-fault situation.
 The speed of the MCB tripping will vary with the degree of the overload.
 This is usually achieved by the use of a thermal device in the MCB.

-- The second characteristic is the magnetic fault protection, which is intended to operate when the fault reaches a predetermined level and to trip the MCB within one tenth of a second.
+- The second characteristic is the magnetic fault protection, which is intended to operate when the fault reaches a predetermined level and to trip the MCB within one-tenth of a second.
 The level of this magnetic trip gives the MCB its type characteristic as follows: – ·

 - Type Tripping Current Operating Time

-- Type B 3 To 5 time full load current 0.04 To 13 Sec
+- Type B 3 To 5-time full load current 0.04 To 13 Sec

 - Type C 5 To 10 times full load current 0.04 To 5 Sec